General Admission Requirements

 B. Transfer Students

 Applicants who have previously attended another regionally accredited or Council on Occupational Education accredited postsecondary institution will be considered transfer students and will be required to furnish official transcripts of all work attempted at all said institutions.
 Transfer students who meet requirements for admission to courses creditable toward an associate degree shall be classified as “Degree-Eligible” students.
 Transfer students who do not meet these requirements shall be classified as “Non-Degree-Eligible” students.
-Applicants who have been suspended from another institution for academic or disciplinary reasons will not be considered for admission except upon appeal to the Admissions Committee.
+Applicants who have been suspended from another institution for academic or disciplinary reasons will not be considered for admission except upon appeal to the Admissions Committee or Dean of Students.

 Unconditional Admission of Transfer Students

-For unconditional admission, transfer students must have submitted to the College an application for admission and official transcripts from all duly accredited postsecondary institutions attended and are also required to submit an official high school transcript of GED.
-Applicants who have completed the Baccalaureate Degree will be required to submit only the transcript from the institution granting the Baccalaureate Degree.
+For unconditional admission, transfer students must have submitted to the College an application for admission and official transcripts from all duly accredited postsecondary institutions attended and are also required to submit an official high school transcript or GED.
+Applicants who have completed the Baccalaureate Degree will be required to submit only the transcript from the institution granting the degree unless transfer credit is required from an instution other than the one the Baccalaureate Degree was awarded.
+Some programs may require all college transcripts be submitted regardless of the degree that was obtained.
 Transfer students who meet requirements for admission to a course creditable toward an associate degree shall be classified as “Degree-Eligible” students.
 Transfer students who do not meet these requirements shall be classified as “Non-Degree-Eligible” students.

 Conditional Admission of Transfer Students